How She Does Mornings

 Some kids, especially older ones, would sleep all day if you let them.
 Other kids, especially little ones, don’t give their parents a choice in the matter.
 They wake up at the crack of dawn, raring to go.
 To solve this problem, Rachel uses an “OK to Wake” clock that stays red until it’s time to wake up (for them it’s 7:00), and then turns green.
 They know that they’re not supposed to wake mom and dad up until their clock is green.

-Lisa is a big believer in kids having their own alarm clocks, from kindergarten on.
+Lisa is a big believer in kids having their own alarm clocks, from middle school on.
 She teaches them how to use them, and then expects that they wake themselves up and start getting ready.
 If they don’t wake up to their alarm clocks, she does not go in to wake them up, she just lets them experience the natural consequences of waking up late.
 Sometimes that means missing breakfast, sometimes that means being late for school or going with messy hair.

 My mom used to always wake us with a song, usually Irving Berlin’s “Oh How I Hate to Get Up In the Morning.”
 Some moms blast music from a stereo.